Faculty DirectorySeth Lichter

 Professor of Mechanical Engineering

 Contact2145 Sheridan Road

 B.A.
 Engineering and Applied Physics, Harvard University, Cambirdge, MA

 We study dynamics on the molecular scale.
-Current projects look at transport through the narrowest nanotubes, in which molecules line up in a single fiel, and the role of water in protein-protein interactions.
-We just started a study of dynamics on a larger scale, looking at how platelets--small cells circulating in the vascular system--are formed from their larger parent cell.
+Current projects look at transport through the narrowest nanotubes, in which molecules line up in a single fiel.
+We also are investigating the role of water in protein-protein interactions.
+In a third project, we are studying how platelets--small cells that repair our vascular system--are formed and are activated at the repair site.
 Though we make extensive use of computation, our emphasis is on developing simple analytical models and findng closed-form analytical approximate solutions.
-We like taking very complicated problems, which may een be too large for numerical computation, and triming them down using physical insight and novel mathematics.
+We like taking very complicated problems, which may be too large even for numerical computation, and triming them down using physical insight and novel mathematics.
 For example, in our study of protein-protein interactions, we use integral geometry and statistical methods.

 - Office of Naval Research Young Investigator Award

 - Clemens Herschel Prize for Excellence in Engineering

 - Lichter, Seth; Yi, Taeil, “Reorientation of a dipolar monolayer and dipolar solvent”, Physical Review E - Statistical, Nonlinear, and Soft Matter Physics, (2014)